 Reach out to your current advertisers first, then look for new advertisers

 See if your current advertisers would be interested in sponsoring your event.
 Next, move to new advertisers.
 Look at advertisers that sponsored other local events.
 Do any of these advertisers fit your target customer’s interests?

 Pitching to Advertisers

-I recently listened to Ryan Dohrn’s webinar on Strategies to Boost Event Sales & Sponsorship, which has a ton of tips to sell your event advertising opportunities.
+I recently listened to a Ryan Dohrn webinar about event sponsorships, which has a ton of tips to sell your event advertising opportunities.

 Scaling Sponsorship Amount

 Having trouble getting advertisers to buy into this estimate?
 Let them know that you will scale sponsorship.
 If the attendance is less than expected, you will scale back the sponsorship amount.

 Offer 3 Sponsorship Levels